isomerpages/ema-pl/index.md

               description: "Find out more about the new and exciting career opportunities in the clean energy sector!"
               url: /careers/clean-energy-sector
             - title: "Singapore Energy Grand Challenge (Youth) 2023"
-              description: "Registration for SEGC (Youth) - IHL is now open till 28 July 2023.
-Join us for the virtual mass briefing held on 5 July 2023."
+              description: "Calling all secondary and junior college students to design and co-create a more sustainable Singapore by 2050.
+Registration for the Junior/Senior categories is now open till 20 May 2023."
-              url: /scholarships-awards/students/eis
+              url: /events/segc-youth/overview
             - title: "Energy Education Resources"
               description: "Looking for energy related resources for the classroom?
 Check out our resources page!"
               url: /energy-education-resources/video-library